 Advisors may receive certain non-cash compensation under limited circumstances.
 J.P.
-Morgan has implemented policies and procedures intended to ensure that its employees avoid actual or perceived conflicts of interest when giving or receiving non-monetary compensation from relevant parties, and comply with all applicable federal laws and regulations.
+Morgan has implemented policies and procedures intended to ensure that its employees avoid actual or perceived conflicts of interest when giving or receiving non-monetary compensation from relevant parties and to comply with all applicable laws and regulations.
 To that end, J.P.
-Morgan generally prohibits the acceptance of gifts, entertainment or other non-monetary compensation in connection with the services we provide to any particular client, or in return for any business of the firm.
-Exceptions may be made for certain nominal non-cash gifts to employees of less than \$100 meeting certain criteria, including potentially from third-party investment managers.
+Morgan's policies generally prohibit acceptance of any gifts, entertainment or other non-monetary compensation in connection with the services we provide to any particular client or in return for any business of the firm.
+Exceptions may be made for certain nominal non-cash gifts to J.P.
+Morgan employees of less than \$100 meeting certain criteria, including potentially from third-party investment managers.
 Meals, refreshments and entertainment in the course of a host-attended business-related meeting or other occasion may also be permitted in limited circumstances.
 Travel or accommodation expenses are prohibited.
-J.P.
-Morgan policies set conditions for each of these types of payments, and do not permit any gifts or entertainment unless it is clear that the gift-giving person is not trying to influence or reward the employee inappropriately in connection with any business decision or transaction and the gift is unsolicited.
-Providers participating in JPMS programs are not required to make any of these types of payments.
+The firm's policies set conditions for each of these types of payments and do not permit any gifts or entertainment unless it is clear that the gift-giving person is not trying to influence or reward the employee inappropriately in connection with any business decision or transaction, and the gift is unsolicited.